When Your Child Has Pharyngitis or Tonsillitis

-The healthcare provider will examine your child's throat.
-The healthcare provider might swab (wipe) your child's throat.
+The healthcare provider will look at your child's throat.
+The healthcare provider might wipe (swab) your child's throat.
 This swab will be tested for the bacteria that causes an infection called strep throat.
-If needed, a blood test can be done to check for a viral infection, such as mononucleosis.
+If needed, a blood test can be done to check for a viral infection such as mononucleosis.

 If your child's sore throat is caused by a bacterial infection, the healthcare provider may prescribe antibiotics.
 Otherwise, you can treat your child's sore throat at home.
 To do this:

-Have your child gargle with warm saltwater if it helps relieve pain.
-An over-the-counter throat numbing spray may also help.
+- Have your child gargle with warm saltwater if it helps relieve pain.

 If your child has frequent sore throats, take him or her to see a healthcare provider.
 Removing the tonsils may help relieve your child's recurring problems.